janhq/jan/docs/docs/about/about.md

 ![Human repairing a Droid](/img/star-wars-droids.png)

-## Jan’s Principles
+## Jan’s principles

-- **Ownership**: Jan is committed to developing a product that fully belong to users.
+- **Ownership**: Jan is committed to developing a product that fully belongs to users.
 You're the true owner, free from data tracking and storage by us.
 - **Privacy**: Jan works locally by default, allowing use without an internet connection.
 Your data stays on your device in a universal format, giving you complete privacy control.
-- **100% User Supported**: Every user can access, develop, and customize Jan codebases to suit their needs.
+- **100% User Supported**: Every user can access, develop, and customize Jan's codebases to suit their needs.
 - **Rejecting Dark Patterns**: We never use tricks to extract more money or lock you into an ecosystem.

 ## Why do we exist?

-> *"I do not fear computers.
-I fear the lack of them." - Isaac Asimov*
+> _"I do not fear computers.
+I fear the lack of them." - Isaac Asimov_

 Jan was founded on the belief that AI should coexist with humans, not replace them.
 Our mission is to democratize AI access, ensuring everyone can easily utilize it with full ownership and control over their data, free from privacy concerns.